filamentphp/filamentphp.com/content/articles/alexandersix-handling-bulk-imports-in-filament.md

 After the prerequisite steps are taken care of, the first step in setting up CSV imports in Filament is to add the `ImportAction` somewhere in your interface.
-Typically, this button is placed in a page's header section or to the header of a table.
-For our example, we'll add our `ImportAction` to the header of our `ListBooks` page so our users have the option to upload their CSV when in context of the “Books” section of our panel.
+Typically, this button is placed in a page's header section or in the header of a table.
+For our example, we'll add our `ImportAction` to the header of our `ListBooks` page so our users have the option to upload their CSV when in the context of the “Books” section of our panel.

 With our `ImportAction` added, our `ListBooks.php` file should look like this: